18140663659/llm_inference_andorid/README.md

 					 main.cpp
 					 native-lib.cpp )

-		# Searches for a specified prebuilt library and stores the path as a
-		# variable.
-Because CMake includes system libraries in the search path by
-		# default, you only need to specify the name of the public NDK library
-		# you want to add.
-CMake verifies that the library exists before
-		# completing its build.

 		find_library( # Sets the name of the path variable.
 					  log-lib

 					  # Specifies the name of the NDK library that
 					  # you want CMake to locate.
 					  log )

-		# Specifies libraries CMake should link to your target library.
-You
-		# can link multiple libraries, such as libraries you define in this
-		# build script, prebuilt third-party libraries, or system libraries.

 		target_link_libraries( # Specifies the target library.
 							   llm